-In 2016, a parasite outbreak on the Yellowstone River killed tens of thousands of fish and cost hundreds of thousands of dollars in lost economic revenues from the resulting temporary river closure…
+In 2016, a parasite outbreak on the Yellowstone River killed tens of thousands of fish, Resulting in a temporary river closure that cost hundreds of thousands of dollars in lost economic revenues…

 Our 2018 pilot year was a great success, as we:

 Designed and tested a suite of low-cost, fast-turnaround, user-friendly tools and techniques to empower local water monitoring efforts

 Collected nearly 150 water quality samples with the help of local fly fishing guides

 Deployed three sensors that are continuously collecting data and transmitting it real-time via cellular or Bluetooth